Ancient Roman cuisine: Meat

 Butcher's meat was an uncommon luxury.
 The most popular meat was pork, especially sausages.
-Beef was uncommon in ancient Rome, being more common in ancient Greece – it is not mentioned by Juvenal or Horace.
-Seafood, game, and poultry, including ducks and geese, were more usual.
+Beef was uncommon in ancient Rome, being more common in ancient Greece—it is not mentioned by Juvenal or Horace.
+Seafood, game, and poultry, including ducks and geese, were more common.
 For instance, on his triumph, Caesar gave a public feast to 260,000 humiliores (poorer people) which featured all three of these foods, but no butcher's meat.
 John E. Stambaugh writes that meat "was scarce except at sacrifices and the dinner parties of the rich".
 Cows were prized for their milk; bulls as plough and draft animals.
 Meat of working animals was tough and unappetizing.
 Veal was eaten occasionally.
 Apicius gives only four recipes for beef but the same recipes call for lamb or pork as options.
 There is only one recipe for beef stew and another for veal scallopini.

 Dormice were eaten and considered a delicacy.
 It was a status symbol among wealthy Romans, and some even had dormice weighed in front of dinner guests.
 A sumptuary law enacted under Marcus Aemilius Scaurus forbade the eating of dormice, but failed to stop the practice.